 During 2015/16 Families First (FF) commissioned projects supported a total of 8,626 individuals, of which 6,829 were new to service individuals.
 1,162 JAFFs were completed of which 76% showed a forward, positive movement on the distance travelled tool.
-In a survey, 99% said they would recommend the service to others.
+In a survey, 99% said they would recommend the service to ACRF 2015-16 - Version 1.21D others.

-Comments from Families First Survey "Knew the support was there" "Always had time to talk" "Worked together to resolve things" Our Education Welfare Service (EWS) was remodelled just over two years ago and continues to develop, providing support to 116 schools in Carmarthenshire on attendance issues (total of over 25,681 pupils).
+Our Education Welfare Service (EWS) was remodelled just over two years ago and continues to develop, providing support to 116 schools in Carmarthenshire on attendance issues (total of over 25,681 pupils).
 EWS works in partnership to try and reduce persistent non-attendance and ensure educational entitlement.
 It supports a Team Around the Family (TAF) approach.